Before launching straight into this Pandora’s Box, I just want to make the distinction between a Parent-Centred Mother and a Narcissistic Mother.

-This mother might not get up in the mornings before school — the meal preparation and washing and looking after other siblings might be left to a young child.
+This mother might not get up in the mornings before school — the meal preparation, washing, and looking after other siblings might be left to a young child.

-In severe cases I hear of, children had to go and “rescue” their parent after a day of drinking or drug-taking, bring them home and then look after the other people in the house.
+In severe cases, children had to go and “rescue” their parent after a day of drinking or drug-taking, bring them home, and then look after the other people in the house.

 3. The Emotional Parasite: (Ignoring and overwhelming):